khanlab/cvpl_tools/_sources/GettingStarted/result_caching.rst.txt

 In all cases above, caching all the intermediate results help reduce headaches and risks of unknown errors coming from the difficulty of debugging in an image processing and distributed computing environment.
-The basic strategy we use to overcome these is to cache all the results inside a directory tree.
+The basic strategy is to cache all the results inside a directory tree.
 Each step saves all its intermediate and final results onto a node in the tree.
 The node's children are directories saved by its sub-steps.